José Adriano Pequito Rebelo

-José Adriano Pequito Rebelo (born 21 May 1892 in Gavião, Portugal – died 22 January 1983 in Lisbon) was a Portuguese writer, politician and aviator.
+José Adriano Pequito Rebelo (21 May 1892 in Gavião, Portugal – 22 January 1983 in Lisbon) was a Portuguese writer, politician and aviator.

 Early life

 Born into a monarchist family, Pequito Rebelo studied law at University of Coimbra where he followed in the family's political footsteps.
 He followed his family into exile in the early 1910s to Paris and whilst there became converted to the Action Française school of monarchism.

 Integralismo

 On his return to Portugal in 1914 he became a founder of Integralismo Lusitano along with José Hipólito Raposo, Alberto Monsaraz and António Sardinha.
 Uniquely amongst this leadership Pequito Rebelo enlisted in the Portuguese Expeditionary Corps during the First World War, whilst also writing extensively for the integralist journals, often on the theme of his hatred for urbanism.

 Pequito Rebelo was involved in the monarchist uprising of 1919 and suffered serious wounds in the fighting.
 However, when brought to trial for his involvement he was surprisingly exonerated.